Ultimo

 Ultimo features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Ultimo's dwelling structure, as per the latest Census, consisted of 0.2% houses and 99.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metro had 2.3% houses and 97.7% other dwellings.
+Ultimo's dwelling structure, as per the latest Census, comprised 0.2% houses and 99.8% other dwellings.
+In comparison, Sydney metropolitan area had 2.3% houses and 97.7% other dwellings.
 Home ownership in Ultimo was at 13.2%, with mortgaged dwellings at 13.4% and rented ones at 73.4%.
-The median monthly mortgage repayment in Ultimo was $2,500, lower than Sydney metro's average of $2,705.
-The median weekly rent figure for Ultimo was $500, compared to Sydney metro's $550.
-Nationally, Ultimo's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Ultimo was $2,500, lower than Sydney metro's $2,705.
+The median weekly rent in Ultimo was $500, compared to Sydney metro's $550.
+Nationally, Ultimo's mortgage repayments were higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing